rinukkusu/Sink-Plugins/README.md

 Bukkit_Plugins
 ==============

-Bukkit Plugins for <a href="http://adventuria.eu">Adventuria Minecraft</a>.
+Sink Plugins for <a href="http://adventuria.eu">Adventuria Minecraft</a>.
-(AntiSpamPlugin, CommandsPlugin, IRCPlugin and ChatPlugin)
+(SinkAntiSpam, SinkCommands, SinkIRC, SinkLibrary and SinkChat)

 License
 ==============